 An Opportunity to Invest in the Future

-There are currently two 2018 ballot initiatives that would support California’s efforts to mitigate and respond to climate change: Proposition 68 (approved by the Legislature and Governor as SB 5 and on the June 5th ballot), and a citizen initiative referred to at this time as the “Water Supply and Water Quality Bond Act of 2018 (slated for the November ballot).
+There are two 2018 ballot initiatives that support California’s efforts to mitigate and respond to climate change: Proposition 68 (approved by the Legislature and Governor as SB 5 and approved by California voters in the June 5th primary election), and Proposition 3, or the “Water Supply and Water Quality Bond Act of 2018 (slated for November 6th).
 Combined, the bonds will designate $492 million directly to the Sierra Nevada along with millions more available through statewide competitive grant programs.
-Check out our $492 Million for a Resilient Sierra fact sheet to see how these bonds directly relate to the Sierra/Cascade region.
+Check out our $492 Million for a Resilient Sierra fact sheet to see how these bonds directly relate to the Sierra/Cascade region and climate resilience specifically.

 Proposition 68 - Parks and Water Bond